 With the requirement of keeping the camera on during classes, it makes us extremely conscious about how we look and appear to other people in a class.
 This feeling of being preoccupied and under constant scrutiny leads to a sense of being overwhelmed becomes one of the major reasons for our stress and anxiety.

-Most of us have our own group of friends or at least a couple of friends with whom we talk, vent or crib about the difficulties that we face in school.
-We have people with whom we can share problems in-person.
-But with the lockdown and online classes, such interactions have been limited and restricted to texts and occasional video calls which do not offer much relief in comparison to face-to-face interactions.
+Almost all of us have our own friend circle.
+At least all of us have few friends with whom we share everything or crib about the problems in life.
+We have people with whom we share problems face to face.
+But with the lockdown and online classes, students are unable to doc such interactions or have limited and restricted ones limited to texts and occasional video calls.
+This does not offer much relief in comparison to face-to-face interactions.
 So we are left on our own at home to deal with our difficulties that bother us.

 Majority of the student population need on-on-one interactions with their educators and professors, while some also require extra help after classes.
 Unfortunately, with online classes the scope of such enrichment has been largely cut off making many students find it difficult to grasp critical concept.
 Students are majorly anxious that they are not being fully able to grasp the concepts in the new ELearning environment.

 How to tackle the anxiety online and improve stress?